arenaxr/arena-docs/content/overview/build.md

 ![](/assets/img/overview/build/build-sections.png)

 {% include alert type="note" content="
-Because we let the '*Add Objects From Default Scene*' option checked when creating the scene, it has two objects already: a `scene options` and a `landmarks` object.
-We will play with these in a bit.
+Because we let the '*Add Objects From Default Scene*' option checked when creating the scene, it has an objects already: a `scene options` object.
+We will play with this in a bit.
 "%}

 In the figure above, we numbered (orange boxes) the following sections of the page: